 The POLDER/PARASOL data including measurements of all angular measurements intensity at 0.443, 0.490, 0.565 , 0,670, 0, 765, 0.865 and a 1.02 µm and Q and U polarization component at 0.490, 0,670 and 0.865 at the instrument native resolution were inverted in cloud-free conditions as determined by the original cloud-mask algorithm developed by the Laboratoire d’Optique Atmosphérique.
 The data at polar regions at latitudes higher than 70 degrees north and south were not processed.
 The observations with less than 10 viewing directions were ignored.

 The retrievals were performed using one aerosol component model with 5 size bins size distribution and spectrally dependent complex refractive index.
 The aerosol vertical distribution was modelled using exponential profile and scale height retrieved.
 The “optimized” settings (inversion strategy used by GRASP) were used in RT modeling of multiple-scattering in the atmosphere.
 The POLDER data was processed using GRASP v0.6.5.
-The full list of the retrieved parameters, as well as, additional characteristics derived from retrieved parameters can be found in the product list provided below.
+The full list of the retrieved parameters, as well as additional characteristics derived from retrieved parameters, can be found in the product list provided below.
 The further details of the retrieval setting can be provided by request.

 The raw results files from GRASP contains three months of data of small regions (162×162 pixels).
 For the convenience of the users, the daily global files were created as well as their aggregates in time and space.
 Only the most reliable and demanded data were exported for final public distribution.
 Data format of this public archives is NetCDF.